 - For companies that use smart hosts, firewalls and heavy Internet traffic control, adding exceptions for *.cloud.microsoft is a must.

-- Whether you create Microsoft 365 related content to make admin’s life easier (you know, kind of an admin’s blog, or something like that) or just have a thousand of user training documents, you’ll need to update your content.
+- Whether you create Microsoft 365 related content to make admin’s life easier (you know, kind of an admin’s blog, or something like that) or just have a thousand user training documents, you’ll need to update your content.
 I know there will be redirects from the ‘old’ URLs, but:

 - You want your content to be or, at least, seem to be up-to-date.
 Old links suggest that your content might not have been revisited in a while.
 It’s a bit like still writing ‘Office 365’ instead of ‘Microsoft 365’, or ‘Azure AD’ instead of ‘Entra ID’.
 Even though most people know what you’re talking about, they might have some doubts.